Louise Noguchi: Public collections

 Noguchi's work is in the public collection of the Art Gallery of Ontario, Oakville Galleries; the Agnes Etherington Art Centre, Kingston; the Robert McLaughlin Gallery, Oshawa; and elsewhere.
-Louise Noguchi's work is represented by Birch Contemporary Gallery in Toronto.
+She is represented by Birch Contemporary Gallery in Toronto.

 Teaching

-Since 2001, she has been a professor in the Art and Art History Program, a collaborative joint program between Sheridan Institute and the University of Toronto Mississauga where she teaches photography and performance-based art.
+She was a professor in the Art and Art History Program, a collaborative joint program between Sheridan Institute and the University of Toronto Mississauga where she taught photography and performance-based art from 1971 on.